zoxpx/pxdocs/content/reference/knowledge-base/etcd.md

 The space quota in etcd ensures the cluster operates in a reliable fashion.
 Without a space quota, etcd may suffer from poor performance if the keyspace grows excessively large, or it may simply run out of storage space, leading to unpredictable cluster behavior.

-We recommend setting the space quota to max value of 8Gi.
+{{<companyName>}} recommends setting the space quota to max value of 8Gi.
 While setting up etcd you can specify the space quota in the following way:

 ```text
 etcd --quota-backend-bytes=$((8*1024*1024*1024))